 Moist vagina: Here is what happens to your body when you’re aroused

-Moist vagina?
-Thank the Bartholin glands!
+Wet vagina?
+Thanks, Bartholin glands!

 Yup!
 Your vulva sweats!